 The package should come with instructions on how to use the paste.

-- Buy Achoite Paste from Amazon (affiliate link, my friends!)
+- Buy Achiote Paste from Amazon (affiliate link, my friends!)

 How to Make Achiote Paste?

-- Grind together a quarter of a cup of Annatto seeds, 1 tablespoon Mexican oregano, 2 teaspoons coriander seeds, 1 teaspoon cumin seeds, 1 clove, and 1 teaspoon peppercorns.
+- Grind together 1/4 cup of Annatto seeds, 1 tablespoon Mexican oregano, 2 teaspoons coriander seeds, 1 teaspoon cumin seeds, 1 clove, 1 teaspoon peppercorns and salt to taste (about 1/2 teaspoon or more).
 You should ideally use a mortar and pestle for this purpose so you get all the delicious seasoning and flavor incorporated into your paste.
+It's easy to double with 1/2 cup.

-- Now, add 6 cloves garlic, a spicy chili pepper for a touch of heat if desired, and half a cup of bitter orange juice.
+- Add 6 cloves garlic, a spicy chili pepper for a touch of heat if desired, and half a cup of bitter orange juice.

-- Place the entire mixture into a blender and process it until it appears incorporated and relatively smooth.
+- Grind the mixture in the mortar or place the entire mixture into a blender and process it until it appears incorporated and relatively smooth.
 It will still retain some small chunks but those only add to the tasting experience.

-- Serve your delicious Achiote sauce or save it for later in an airtight container.
-Make sure to stow it away in the refrigerator to extend its life and keep it fresh.
+- Serve your delicious Achiote paste or save it for later in an airtight container.
+Refrigerate to extend its life and keep it fresh.

 Check out my recipe for how to make homemade achiote paste.
 It's very easy and great for many recipes.